 The 39 Articles of Religion – here it is, the Anglican ‘confession of faith.’
 You may have heard that Anglicans are ‘non-confessional’ — that is, some think that we don’t have a core and defining document that explains our beliefs.
 This perspective is fake news.
 The 39 Articles stands as the summary of Anglican belief.
 We are in fact a confessionally oriented Church, one that leans in a Reformed-ish direction.

 The Book of Common Prayer (1662) – This is the ‘Standard’ Anglican Prayer Book across the globe.
-It was thankfully written before the 1970’s — a time in which hippies wrote GREAT music and TERRIBLE liturgy.
+It was thankfully written before the 1970’s — a time in which hippies wrote GREAT music (the Doors are irreplaceable) and TERRIBLE liturgy.
 The 1662 BCP is an unparalleled liturgical document — it is enriched with Scripture, Gospel-oriented, and unveils the horrors of human nature with penetrating and re-stabilizing clarity.
 We would be at a loss without it, and Anglicans HAVE been at a loss without it.
 We use a modernized form of it every Sunday at Grace.

 The Gospel for Those Broken by the Church – Dr Rod Rosenbladt offers the pure consolation of the Christian Gospel to those who understand what it means to be a bruised reed or a smoldering wick.
 Please listen.
 Then, re-listen.